WHO ARE WE?

 Fumble is a non-profit platform for content on sex, relationships, identity, health and pleasure.

-We aim to plug the hefty gap left by inadequate sex and relationships education (SRE) in the UK and beyond, giving young people amazing, relevant social content to read, view and share.
+We aim to plug the hefty gap left by inadequate relationships and sex education (RSE) and health education in the UK and beyond, giving young people amazing, relevant social content to read, view and share.

 Fumble is a team of young media, education and health professionals, who give their time and talents as volunteers.
 We’re backed by the Great Initiative, the Women’s Equality Party and Shape History.
 We also work closely with the young people’s sexual health and wellbeing charity Brook.
 We welcome (and seek out) collaborations with any relevant groups and media platforms.